Composable Verification in the Circuit-Model via Magic-Blindness: Proofs for Blindness

 where $\rho_{cor, \b, C} = \C_{t+1} \circ \Z^\dagger_n(\phi^{(t)}_{\b}) \circ \F_{t} \circ \C_{t} \circ \cdots \circ \Z^\dagger_n(\phi^{(1)}_{\b}) \circ \F_{1} \circ \C_{1} [\rho\otimes \rho_\A] $ is the correct state after honest Clifford and state injection layers for computation $C$ alongside computation branch $\b$ (used for branch $\b'$ in the above, since the Client stores $\b'$).

 Then, we show that decoding measurement outcomes can be seen as applying a decryption operator before the measurements, and that is the conjugate of the encryption operator.
-This is straightforward: the Client's decoding corresponds to storing $\b'=\b\oplus \a'$, since indeed at each step, the Client decrypts the measurement outcomes with the $\X-$factor of the encryption.
+This is straightforward: the Client's decoding corresponds to storing $\b'=\b\oplus \a'$, since indeed at each step, the Client decrypts the measurement outcomes with the $\X$-factor of the encryption.
 On the level of the entire computation, it amounts to storing $\b$ as $\b'=\b\oplus \a'$.
 Hence, it is equivalent to applying a decryption $\X^{\a'}$ before the $\Z$-basis measurement, which is equivalent to a $\Dec{\a'}{\r'}$ decryption since the measurement basis is invariant under $\Z$.
 Formally, let the following change of variables: $\b'' = \b\oplus \a'$, so that $\b$ becomes $\b''\oplus \a'$, and $\b'$ becomes $\b''$.
 Then, re-label $\b''$ as $\b$.
 We thus have:

-\paragraph{From the POV of the Distinguisher.} From the POV of any unbounded Distinguisher, the keys $\a, \r$ are unknown, so the resulting state is a statistical mixture of all the possible values of $\a, \r$ over $\bin^{n+t}$ since they follow a uniform distribution.
+\paragraph{From the point of view of the Distinguisher.} From the point of view of any unbounded Distinguisher, the keys $\a, \r$ are unknown, so the resulting state is a statistical mixture of all the possible values of $\a, \r$ over $\bin^{n+t}$ since they follow a uniform distribution.
 The updated keys $\a', \r'$ do as well since at each layer they are updated according to a Clifford transformation, which is a bijection.
 The result is that the sum can be similarly taken over $\a', \r'\in\bin^{n+t}$, which we re-label $\a, \r$ for simplicity.
 Furthermore, the angles $\theta_i$ for $i\leq t$ are not known neither, so a sum must be taken on the possible values of $\boldsymbol{\theta}$ over $\Theta^{t}$.
 We get:

 Now we notice that the values of $\theta$ only appears in the angles register.
 Since their distribution is uniform, they perfectly one-time pad that register and yield the maximally mixed state on $2$ qubits for each layer so $2t$ qubits in total, which can be discarded from the state since it contains no useful information.
 We organize the above sum to make that clear